 Viewing Results

-After autofix completes, results appear in your test runs table under the “Diagnosis & Fix” column:- Fixing — autofix is still running
+After autofix completes, results appear in your test runs table under the “Diagnosis & Fix” column:- In Progress — autofix is still running

 - Diagnosed — analysis is complete, with issue counts by category